Journey Manager (JM) The transaction engine for the platform. | System Manager / DevOps | 23.10This feature was updated in 23.10

 Some services require a service connection, such as the AWS SQS service connection, to communicate with external systems and services.

 You can migrate existing services from one environment to another to improve your development process.
+Manager provides the import and export UI, SDK goals and REST API to facilitate this process.
+In addition, you can use the Configuration Service to update the existing services.

 As services may be complex in their implementations, it can be difficult and time consuming for you to troubleshoot any errors associated with forms that use these services.
 Manager provides you with a quick way to access service logging information, using Groovy Service Log, where you can find some key service stats generated during its execution.